When year1s arrived at our centre, we could tell it was going to be a good day.

 Sports day @GilnowPrimary so when we went in to deliver computing support for year1s and year2s, of course, we used 2Code in Purplemash and programmed our own snail race.

+This was the third year SICT have ran our Online Safety competition for our Bolton schools linked to #SID17.
 This year’s Safer Internet Day (SID) celebrations took place on Tuesday, 7 February 2017.
 With a theme of “Be the change: Unite for a better internet”

 This year we have specific categories – Media, Art & DT and coding.
 Each year the quality and range of entries continues to surprise us.

 The Art & DT category was won by : St Peters Smithills Dean